-Specialized High Schools Student Handbook

-Admissions Information

-and Sample Tests

-a
+SPECIALIZED HIGH SCHOOLS STUDENT HANDBOOK

-Bronx High School of Science
+- The Bronx High School of Science

-The Brooklyn Latin School
+- The Brooklyn Latin School

-Brooklyn Technical High School
+- Brooklyn Technical High School

-High School for Mathematics, Science and Engineering at the City College
+- High School for Mathematics, Science and Engineering at the City College

-High School of American Studies at Lehman College
+- High School of American Studies at Lehman College

-Queens High School for the Sciences at York College
+- Queens High School for the Sciences at York College

-Staten Island Technical High School
+- Staten Island Technical High School

-Stuyvesant High School
+- Stuyvesant High School

-Fiorello H. LaGuardia High School of Music & Art and Performing Arts
+- Fiorello H. LaGuardia High School of Music & Art and Performing Arts

-It is the policy of the Department of Education of the City of New York to provide educational and employment opportunities without regard to race, color, religion, creed, national origin, alienage and citizenship status, age, marital status, disability, prior record of arrest or conviction (except as provided by law), sexual orientation, gender (sex), and to maintain an environment free of discriminatory harassment, including sexual harassment, or retaliation as required by civil rights law.
-Inquiries regarding compliance with this equal opportunity policy may be directed to: Office of Equal Opportunity, 65 Court Street, Room 923, Brooklyn, New York, 11201, or visit the OEO website at www.nyc.gov/schools/oeo.
+It is the policy of the Department of Education of the City of New York not to discriminate on the basis of race, color, religion, national origin, citizenship/immigration status, age, disability, marital status, sex, sexual orientation or gender identity/expression in its educational programs and activities, and to maintain an environment free of sexual harassment, as required by law.
+Inquiries regarding compliance with appropriate laws may be directed to: Director, Office of Equal Opportunity, 65 Court Street, Room 923, Brooklyn, New York 11201, Telephone 718-935-3320.

-Cover artwork by Christina Lu, student at Fiorello H. LaGuardia High School of Music & Art and Performing Arts.
-Sample test items are taken from materials copyright © 1983-2009, NCS Pearson, Inc., 5601 Green Valley Drive, Bloomington, MN 55437.
+Cover artwork by Kenneth Candelas, student at Fiorello H. LaGuardia High School of Music & Art and Performing Arts.
+Sample tes items are taken from materials copyright © 1983-2010, NCS Pearson, Inc., 5601 Green Valley Drive, Bloomington, MN 55437.